 To be able to make changes to a routing eGC1, you need to start by withdrawing it from routing.
 Before you withdraw your eGC1, you may want to contact approvers to let them know that you plan to do so.

 You can click the Withdraw button on the Certify & Route page in the Update Application section to make an eGC1 that is routing for approval editable.
-Once you have made your changes, click the Complete button on the Certify & Route page to re-complete the eGC1 and move it back into the routing process.
-You must add comments when re-completing an eGC1 that has had at least one approval.
+Once you have made your changes, click the Route to Reviewers button on the Certify & Route page to re-route the eGC1.
+You must add comments when re-routing an eGC1 that has had at least one approval.

 Approvers who have already approved your eGC1 will not be notified again.
 If you make a major change, you may add them back into the approval graph as ad hoc approvers.